 if (DiskInformation->SectorSize != 0)

-In other words, FstubAllocateDiskInformation asks for the geometry of the disk (using FstubGetDiskGeometry), and then allocates however many bytes the driver says is the sector size.
+In other words, FstubAllocateDiskInformation asks for the geometry of the disk (using FstubGetDiskGeometry), and then if the sector size is non-zero it allocates however many bytes the driver says is the sector size.

 I briefly stopped to verify the sector size of my main disk: